 Ask a group of people which season is their favorite and many are sure to answer that it's summer.
-With the longer days, outdoor weather, and long break from school, there's nothing quite like soaking in a nice summer day or evening.
+With the longer days (especially around the summer solstice!), outdoor weather, and long break from school, there's nothing quite like soaking in a nice summer day or evening.

 How can you take care of yourself in the summer?
 Below we've got suggestions for healthy summer foods to fill up on, products to consider adding to your skin care routine, workout ideas, and much more.